Minnesota Channel

-The Minnesota Channel is an American free-to-air television channel originating at Twin Cities Public Television.
+The Minnesota Channel is an American free-to-air television network originating at Twin Cities Public Television.
 It features programming related to Minnesota (and some related to Wisconsin and North Dakota), plus coverage of the Minnesota Legislature when in session.
 The Minnesota Channel is carried as a digital subchannel on all six member networks of the Minnesota Public Television Association.

 History

 In early 2003, TPT began setting aside time on KTCI for the "Minnesota Channel", an evening dedicated to local and regional related programming, frequently produced in partnership with other nonprofit and public service organizations.
 The service expanded from one to two evenings in 2004 and, on September 16, 2005, became a new full-time digital channel, tptMN (digital channel 17.2, Comcast (Saint Paul) 243, Comcast (Minneapolis) 202, and Mediacom 102).
 The Minnesota Channel was expanded to region wide coverage in Minnesota and North Dakota in February 2008.
 In October 2012, the Minnesota Channel changed picture formats from 4:3 to 16:9 widescreen.